-On the other hand, the stronger stability-like property we use here does not have this issue.
-In fact, it turns out to be equivalent to claw-freeness.
+On the other hand, the stronger stability-like property we use here turns out to be equivalent to claw-freeness, yielding a satisfactory converse.

 In the second part of this paper, we then extend the Heilmann-Lieb root bound by generalizing some of Godsil's work on the matching polynomial.
 In \cite{godsil}, Godsil demonstrated the real-rootedness of the matching polynomial of a graph by showing that it divides the matching polynomial of a related tree.
 (For a tree, root properties are more easily derived.)
-We prove a similar result for the multivariate matching polynomial, and then we determine conditions for which these divisibility results extend to the independence polynomial.
+We prove a similar result for the multivariate matching polynomial, and then we determine conditions for which these divisibility results extend to the multivariate independence polynomial.
 Further, we prove the Heilmann-Lieb root bound for the independence polynomial of a certain subclass of claw-free graphs.
 By considering a particular graph called the Schläfli graph, we demonstrate that this root bound does not hold for all claw-free graphs and provide a weaker bound in the general claw-free case.